fosterlab/PrInCE-Matlab/README.md

       * Data file 1 (e.g *condition1.csv*)
       * Data file 2 (e.g *condition2.csv*)
       * ...
+    * Output/
     * prince.m

-To accomplish this, first create a working folder (name doesn't matter).
-Unzip the [code](https://github.com/fosterlab/PRInCE) and copy prince.m and the Code/ folder into the working directory.
-In the working directory, create a folder called "Input" and place all data files (one for each condition) and the reference database file in this Input/ folder.
+Place all data files (there will be one for each biological condition) and the reference database file (typically allcomplexes.csv from CORUM) in the Input/ folder.

 ### 4. Enter the details of your experiment in prince.m.